jefersonBorges/fem-results_summary_component/README.md

 - [26 Rules I Follow When Writing CSS To Make It Concise and Readable](https://arbaouimehdi.medium.com/26-rules-i-follow-when-writing-css-to-make-it-concise-and-readable-b56547a345b4) - This article is helping me better organize my CSS coding.

--[Semantic HTML: the foundation of web accessibility](https://uxdesign.cc/semantic-html-the-foundation-of-web-accessibility-e5bbecad7c17) - This article is helping me to better understand the structure of a semantic HTML page and how this affects accessibility.
+- [Semantic HTML: the foundation of web accessibility](https://uxdesign.cc/semantic-html-the-foundation-of-web-accessibility-e5bbecad7c17) - This article is helping me to better understand the structure of a semantic HTML page and how this affects accessibility.

--[px, em or rem Media Queries?](https://zellwk.com/blog/media-query-units/) - This article is helping me to better use css units.
+- [px, em or rem Media Queries?](https://zellwk.com/blog/media-query-units/) - This article is helping me to better use css units.

 ## Author

 - GitHub - [jefersonBorges](https://github.com/jefersonBorges/jefersonBorges)
 - Frontend Mentor - [@jefersonBorges](https://www.frontendmentor.io/profile/jefersonBorges)
 - Linkedin - [Jeferson Borges Linkedin](https://www.linkedin.com/in/jeferson-borges-543b34229)

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**